-"My LO is 4.5 months and is pooping 4-5 times, daily (little at a time).
-It's yellow, seedy but watery and comes out of his diaper.
+"My LO is 4.5 months and is pooping 4-5 times daily (a little at a time).
+It's yellow and seedy but watery and comes out of his diaper.
 Sometimes it's frothy too.

 Is this normal?
 He used to go once daily with a thicker consistency when 2-3 months old."